AllocZero/EfficientDynamoDb/website/docs/dev_guide/high_level/update-expression.md

     .ExecuteAsync();
 ```

-Every expression may have a fallback value to handle the case when attribute not exists.
+Every expression may have a fallback value to handle the case when an attribute not exists.

 ## Collection operations

 The main operation to concatenate collections is `AssignConcat(...)`.
 It can be used for any possible concatenation scenario, but there are also `Append(...)` and `Prepend(...)` methods to simplify mutating the collection inplace.

-Appeding example.
+Appending example.
 Both calls are doing the same thing:

 ```csharp
 ddbContext.UpdateItem<EntityClass>()